fedspendingtransparency/usaspending-website/src/content/about-the-data/financing-accounts.md

 credit program that hold balances, receive payments, and include cash flows resulting from direct loan obligations or loan guarantee commitments made on or after Fiscal Year 1992.
-They are reported to Treasury via the Government wide Treasury Account Symbol Adjusted Trial Balance System (GTAS), but  they do not represent spending in the budgetary sense because they fund loans that will be paid back.
+They are reported to Treasury via the Governmentwide Treasury Account Symbol Adjusted Trial Balance System (GTAS), but  they do not represent spending in the budgetary sense because they fund loans that will be paid back.
 Thus, they should not be reported to the DATA Act Broker and are not